-To use context information parameters in your workflow, drag-and-drop the Context Information object from the Resources group in the Flow toolbox on the workflow.
+1. To use Context Information parameters in your workflow, drag-and-drop the Context Information object from the Resources group in the Toolbox onto the workflow.

 The following parameters are available:

 You can also define any number of custom parameters.
 These custom parameters can be used throughout the workflow.
-They can be initially assigned a default value, and then their value can change in the course of running your workflow.
+They can be initially assigned a default value, and then their value can change while running your workflow.

 Custom parameters can be configured in the Variables object.